quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1

-A company is testing an application that runs on an Amazon EC2 Linux instance.
+### A company is testing an application that runs on an Amazon EC2 Linux instance.
 A single 500 GB Amazon Elastic Block Store (Amazon EBS)
 General Purpose SSO (gp2) volume is attached to the EC2 instance.

 The company will deploy the application on multiple EC2 instances in an Auto Scaling group.
 All instances require access to the data that is